mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     This code sample creates the keys in the current directory.
 You must have write permission for the directory for the command to complete the operation successfully.
 Executing this command creates a 2048-bit RSA public/private key pair.

-1. Create the security principal (`edge-lb-principal`) for the new service account containing the public key (`edge-lb-public-key.pem`) created in the previous step by running a command similar to the following:
+1. Create the security principal (`edge-lb-principal`) for the new service account containing the public key (`edge-lb-public-key.pem`) created in the previous step:

     ```bash
     dcos security org service-accounts create -p edge-lb-public-key.pem -d "Edge-LB service account" edge-lb-principal
     ```

-1. Verify the new service account by running a command similar to the following:
+1. Verify the new service account:

     ```bash
     dcos security org service-accounts show edge-lb-principal